Man with Limp Wrist

 – Robert Beale, The Arts Desk

-Man with Limp Wrist is an orchestral piece in nine scenes:
+Man with Limp Wrist is an orchestral piece in eight scenes:

-The title for this piece is derived from a 2019 oil painting by Salman Toor.
+The title for this piece comes from a 2019 oil painting by Salman Toor.
 It’s a tall, thin canvas, a whole-body portrait of a naked man in introspection.
-The painting has always struck me as unusual: Toor’s work of that time usually features characters in the midst of dynamic, domestic scenes, his distinctive protagonists (ciphers for the painter himself) finding themselves in quiet moments at crowded bars, at parties with friends, enjoying quiet reveries in the glow of a smartphone.
-The central character of Man with Limp Wrist, however, is a bare posed figure, standing alone, in a room, against a blank wall, one arm raised with a dangling hand, his gaze averted.
+The painting has always struck me as unusual.
+Toor’s work of that time usually features characters in the midst of dynamic, domestic scenes, his distinctive protagonists (ciphers for the painter himself) finding themselves in quiet moments at crowded bars, at parties with friends, enjoying quiet reveries in the glow of a smartphone.
+The central character of Man with Limp Wrist however is a single, posed figure, standing alone against a grey wall, one arm raised with a dangling hand, his gaze averted.

 INSTRUMENTATION